dennisss/dacha/pkg/container/README.md

 **Step 2**: Configure the node image.

-Create a file at `third_party/pi-gen/config` with a config of the following form:
+Create a file at `third_party/pi-gen/config` with a config of the following form (by sure to populate the marked fields):

 ```
 IMG_NAME='Daspbian'